hahatori/Python_Assignment2/README.md

 **Spyder** is a simple integrated development environment.
 Its main advantage over other Python development environments is that it mimics the "workspace" of MATLAB, making it easy to view and modify array values.

+**Jupyter** is an interactive computing environment that supports more than 40 programming languages.
+Easy to create and share documentation of literary programs, support real-time code, mathematical equations, visualization, and documentation.
+Applications include data cleansing and transformation, numerical simulation, statistical modeling, machine learning, etc.

 ## Assignment

 This project including [in.txt](https://github.com/hahatori/IO/blob/master/in.txt), [in.txt](https://github.com/hahatori/IO/blob/master/in.txt), [agentframework.py](https://github.com/hahatori/IO/blob/master/agentframework.py) and [model.py](https://github.com/hahatori/IO/blob/master/model.py).